Coding4Glory/modneo-pjs/README.md

                        be used to avoid trust but still load settings on demand.
 Depding on the project settings this command may also be used for a reload after change.

+                                                       *tiny-pjs.nvim-PjsList*
+:PjsList               *experimental* lists the trusted projects.
+Since it
+                       uses `vim.print()` the output is not very readable.
 ```

 ## Contribution 🤜🤛